 OK, so my elimination phase was a little wonky.
 I read The Hidden Plague by Tara Grant.
 She has HS, she put it in remission, it was a good read that outlines an altered AIP diet.
 I think AIP diets vary per individual.
 It still helped, but in the end, after keeping coffee, almonds & cashews in my diet in the beginning I took all nuts and seed out for a while.
 I read The Paleo Approach, read all the blogs… went back to the basics.
 AIP Elimination phase has to be militant… temporary, but militant!

+6 weeks later, I started adding foods back in.
 Not going to lie… I started with wine… then eggs!

-After 4 months of reintroducing and testing foods I found out my trigger foods.
+After 4 months of reintroducing and testing foods, I found out my trigger foods.

 Updated #1 (October 2016): I have found that guar gum and xantham gum make me flare, it starts with a migraine..
 If I keep consuming it, my HS will then flare.
 Since I wrote this I have done a few more Whole30’s.
 I can eat most nuts and seeds too.
-I can eat rice without flaring but usually don’t.
-I can eat some cheeses (lactose free).
+I can eat rice without flaring but usually, don’t.
+I can eat some cheeses (lactose-free).
 Still no nightshades.
 Alcohol and I don’t get along.
 I have started working out, a lot.
-Spinning, HIIT training and weight lifting.
+Spinning, HIIT training, and weightlifting.
 Things have only gotten better and my scars are actually fading!
 My body is really changing.
 I feel really strong and capable of anything.

-Update #2 (August 2017): Still thankfor for the miracle that is the AIP and the dedication I have had.
+Update #2 (August 2017): Still thankful for the miracle that is the AIP and the dedication I have had.
 Almost 3 years paleo!
 Nightshades and stress are my biggest triggers.
 I have also started working on balancing my hormones and am seeing great results!
-I am doing a combination of keto (low carb/no sugar) and paleo (no grains or dairy) and I feel reallllyy good!
+I am doing a combination of keto (low carb/no sugar) and paleo (no grains or dairy) and I feel really good!
 My scars continue to fade and my body keeps changing.
 It’s so much stronger and leaner than it was before.
 It’s been an amazing journey and I’m not done yet!